 Google Service Account Key File

-The file is used to import most of the settings when you establish the connection between your BigQuery dataset and GoodData.
+The file is used to import most of the settings when you establish the connection between your BigQuery project and GoodData.
 The following information is extracted:

 - client email